Special Events: Graduate Ceremony

 Missing the graduation and commencement deadlines means that you may not be able to participate in the commencement ceremony.
 If there is extra space, we may be able to squeeze you in, but your commencement fee will include a $50 late charge.

 Regalia are the robes worn during the commencement ceremony -- this includes cap, gown, hood and tassel.
-You must order regalia for the GGU ceremony, even if you have robes from a previous commencement ceremony.
+When you register for commencement, you will be asked to indicate your height and weight so that we can order the correct regalia for you.
+Everyone must order regalia.
+You may not wear robes from a previous commencement ceremony.
 The regalia are rentals and will need to be returned after the ceremony.

 Regalia can be delivered to your home for a nominal fee on or around April 20, 2015.
 You will need to call the bookstore at 415-442-7277 to arrange for home delivery.
 You can also pick up your regalia at the Grad Fair on April 10, 2015 from 3 - 6 pm at the University Center, 536 Mission Street, 6th Floor, San Francisco.

 Of course you want to celebrate with your friends and family!
 In order to attend the ceremony, your friends and family will need tickets (you don't need one).

 Graduates are typically able to receive between 4 and 6 tickets.
 The number of tickets is determined by the number of students who register to participate in the commencement ceremony (#seats in venue /#of graduates = # of tickets available).
 For this reason, we cannot tell you how many tickets you will receive until after the March 1, 2015 application deadline.

 Look for an e-mail around March 6, 2015 to let you know exactly how many tickets are available for each graduate.
 That e-mail will also include a link for you to order your free commencement tickets.

 Children are welcome to attend Commencement; however, graduates and their guests should consider that the event lasts approximately two hours.
 If the child will occupy a seat, he/she will need a separate ticket.